-The union will be offering exams to advance to the A & B lists this Summer, 2018.
+The union will be offering exams to advance to the C Test this Winter 2020

 from 9AM-5PM in the Kennedy Center-Terrace Theatre

 Any individual who meets the requirements set down in the Local 22 Referral Rules and Procedures, and who is working under the referral is eligible to take this test.
 For the A list, seven (7) out of ten (10) years of service is required.
 For the B list, four (4) out of six (6) years of service is required.
 For further questions, please see the Referral Rules & Procedures on Local 22’s website (under the Resources tab) or you may call the Union Office for a copy of the document.

 All applications MUST be made, in writing, to the Union Office